xinwenfu/VChat_DEP/README.md

       <img src="Images/I18.png" width=600>

-   4. Step into the JMP instruction and observe the results Notice that our instructions, in this case a `mov`, `add`, and `sub` all have an effect on the registers!
+   4. Step into the JMP instruction and observe the results.
+Notice that our instructions, in this case, a `mov`, `add`, and `sub` all have an effect on the registers!
 This is because we do not have DEP enabled for this VChat process!

 ### DEP Enabled Pre-Exploitation
 To get an idea of how common DEP is on a modern Windows system we can look at all the processes running on our system to see those running with the NX-bit set.
 This should be a common sight in most modern systems and processes!